 |

-which raised concerns about risks to the health of children arising from
+concerns about risks to the health of children arising from building schools on former landfill

 | ||||